tomjoht/tomjoht.github.io/_restapicourse/docapis_curl_with_petstore.md

 Although Postman is probably easier to use, cURL lends itself to power usage.
 Quality assurance teams often construct advanced test scenarios that iterate through a lot of cURL requests.

-## From Postman to cURL and back again
+## Import cURL into Postman
 {{activity}}
-You can import cURL commands into Postman, and you can export Postman commands to cURL format.
+You can import cURL commands into Postman by doing the following:

-To import cURL into Postman:

 1. Open a new tab in Postman and click the **Import** button.
 2. Select **Paste Raw Text** and insert your cURL command: